 In the United States, the Post Office has ordered over 10,000 electric delivery vehicles as part of its fleet replacement program.
-In the United Kingdom, the government gave a $246 million boost (£200 million in U.K. pounds) to reach a target of 4,000 electric buses in the country and, according to a March 2022 announcement on a government website, “comes as consultation launched on ending sale of all new non-zero emission buses from 2025 to 2032.”
+In the United Kingdom, the government gave a $246 million boost (£200 million) to reach a target of 4,000 electric buses in the country and, according to a March 2022 announcement on a government website, “comes as consultation launched on ending sale of all new non-zero emission buses from 2025 to 2032.”

 (Here at The Western Journal, we’ve pointed out what the mainstream media won’t: EVs don’t make the grade in any of these departments, no matter what they say.
 We’ll continue to bring America these inconvenient truths — and you can help us by subscribing.)